2011–12 Cuban National Series

 The 2011–12 Cuban National Series was the 51st edition of the tournament.
-Due to the division of Habana Province there were 17 teams participating.
-The tournament began on Sunday, November 27 with a game between Ciego de Avila and Pinar del Río.
+Due to the division of La Habana Province, there were 17 teams participating.
+The tournament began on November 27 with a game between Ciego de Avila and Pinar del Río.
 The regular season finished on April 22; the final game of the playoffs was played on May 28 with Ciego de Avila beating Industriales.